b3b00/coverlet-action/README.md

 This action runs [coverlet coverage](https://github.com/coverlet-coverage/coverlet) tool on a dotnet core solution

->### ⚠️ This action assumes that your unit tests project are corectly using coverlet packages.
+>### ⚠️ This action assumes that your unit test projects are correctly using coverlet packages.

 ## Inputs

 ### `testProject`

-**Required** the path to the unit test csproj (relative to the repository root) ex :  `testProject/testProject.csproj
+**Required** the path to the unit test csproj (relative to the repository root) e.g. `testProject/testProject.csproj

 ### `output`